anthonypiegaro/VDO-Summarizer-Backend/README.md

-# Vdo-Summarizer-Backend
+# VDO-Summarizer-Backend
 ## Background Info
 Vdo Summarizer is a web app that creates Youtube video summaries for users.
+This repo is for the backend.
+Go to the [VDO-Summarizer-Frontend](https://github.com/anthonypiegaro/VDO-Summarizer-Frontend) if you want the frontend for this web app.
 ### Features
 1. Youtube Video Summarization
 2. Past Summaries Archive